TcMenu/tcMenu/README.md

 ## Current Priorities to get the menu out of BETA

 * Some more videos on youtube showing how to generate menus.
-* More complete documentation on the coders corner showing how to use it.
+* More complete documentation on the coders corner showing how to use it - in progress
-* Better and more configurable options for the AdaGfx display range.
+* Better and more configurable options for the AdaGfx display range - in progress
 * Complete support for most types of OLED display.
 * Complete support for the Nokia 5110 display.
 * Improve the 16x2 LCD support to have an additional renderer with one item per page.

-## Coming in the next version V1.2
+## New in the latest version

 * Acceleration on rotary encoders and repeat-key switches.
 * Support for DfRobot LCD shield input switches on analog input.